-Occupation: Musician, Composer, Recording Artist
+Occupation: Bluesman, Studio Musician, Author, Composer, Recording Artist

 My dad, "Wild Jack", who showed the whole family what great fun it is to jam with old jazz recordings.
 I was tapping my foot to traditional jazz and Big Band music at a very impressionable age.
-I learned a lot of jazz tunes that way, melodies for which I have not title, which is another project.
-So many tunes, so little time!
+I learned a lot of jazz standards that way, melodies for which I have no title.

 Classified Rating: not rated